jharris4/html-webpack-tags-plugin/README.md

   Files that the assets will be added to.

   By default the assets will be included in all files.
-If files are defined, the assets will only be included in specified file globs.
+If files are defined, the assets will only be included in specified file globs (uses the [minimatch](https://github.com/isaacs/minimatch) package).

 Example
 -------